garfix/nli-go/doc/remarks.md

 So it's possible to answer this question without ressorting to new techniques.
 I also allowed `isa` to the sort determiners supported by the system.
 Used to be only `has_sort`.

+---

+Interaction #36:

+    H: Does a steeple
+    C: Sorry, I don't know the word "steeple"

+Winograd: "The system interrupts immediately when it sees a word it can't figure out."

+My parser only produced an error when it couldn't parse a word.
+I will now not consider this an error any more, but treat it as a regular output.

+SHRDLU interrupts the user _while he is typing_, I could build that with NLI-GO, but I don't because I don't see the added value of interrupting a user when still typing.
+A user that makes spelling mistakes and later corrects them will only get irritated by the feedback.
+Also some words only have meaning when typed in groupes.
+People's names for instance.
+For example, we don't want to see this:

+    H: When was Michael
+    C: I don't know the word "Michael"

+So while I could build the system to react like SHRDLU in this way (by re-parsing the sentence after every word the user types), I choose not to do this.

+I'm still able to produce the same output as SHRDLU, though.

 ## 2023-03-21

     H: Is there anything which is bigger than every pyramid but is not as wide as the thing that supports it?